Khadzhyder Lagoon

-Khadzhyder Lagoon (Хаджидер, Lacul Hagider) is a salty lagoon in the Tuzly Lagoons group in Tatarbunary Raion of Odessa Oblast, Ukraine.
+Khadzhyder Lagoon (Хаджидер, Lacul Hagider) is a salty lagoon in the Tuzly Lagoons group in Bilhorod-Dnistrovskyi Raion of Odesa Oblast, Ukraine.
 It is separated from the Alibey by a sandbar.
 Two river, Khadzhyder River and Hlyboka River, inflow into the lagoon.
 The last one inflows west to the village Bezymyanka, it has a length 24 km, watershed area 80.3 km2.
 The lagoon has a 4 km length and 2.5 km width.
 Two villages, Lyman and Bezymyanka, are located on the coast of the lagoon.

 The lagoon was a part of the Alibey Lagoon in historical period, and appeared as a result of separation of the Khadzhyder River mouth by a sandbar.
 Several kurhans of Catacomb culture are located near the village of Lyman.

 The water body is included to the Tuzly Lagoons National Nature Park.